yoavweiss/httponly_prefix/draft-httponlyprefix-weiss-http.md

    1. Abort these steps and ignore the cookie entirely unless all the following conditions are true:
       1. The cookie's `secure-only-flag` is true.
       1. The cookie's `http-only-flag` is true.
+      1. The `cookie-attribute-list` contains an attribute with an `attribute-name` of "Path", and the cookie's path is "/".

-1. If the cookie-name begins with a case-insensitive match for the string "__HttpOnly-",
+1. If the cookie-name begins with a case-insensitive match for the string "__HttpOnlyHost-",
    1. Abort these steps and ignore the cookie entirely unless all the following conditions are true:
       1. The cookie's `secure-only-flag` is true.
       1. The cookie's `http-only-flag` is true.